codepujan/codepujan.github.io/_pages/about.md

 News
 ------
+* 07/2024: 📚📚 Our paper on state-sponsored influence campaigns on Twitter was accepted to RAID 2024.
+* 05/2024: 📚📚 Our dataset paper on Scored social media platform was accepted to ICWSM 2024.
 * 04/2024: 👨‍💼👨‍💼 I gave a talk on [Annual Boston Security Usability Research Day](https://absurd.cs.tufts.edu/) on our ongoing work on Improving Soft Moderation Interventions on Social Media Platforms.
 * 02/2024: 📚📚 Our paper on visual soft moderation was accepted to Usenix 2024.
 * 02/2024: 📚📚 Our paper on contextual soft moderation was accepted to Usenix 2024.